How to get ramp-up ready

 This report sheds light on the challenges that many aerospace and defence sector businesses are facing, and will continue to face, as production rates increase.
 Key to their success is balancing the need to improve their own operational performance while optimising supply chain efficiency.

-With rate increases in the A&D industry already underway, those that focus on collaboration and ensure that their preparations stay ahead of the demand curve will be best placed to make the most of the ramp-up opportunity.
+With rate increases in the A&D industry already underway, those that focus on collaboration and ensure that their preparations stay ahead of the demand curve will be best placed to make the most of the ongoing ramp-up opportunity.

 Did you know